-4. Nix fat-free milk for whole milk (or go dairy free for those with food allergies).
+4. Nix fat-free milk for whole milk (or go dairy free if you're sensitive).

 Did you know that if you choose reduced fat or fat-free milk, you are choosing synthetic vitamins?
 Since vitamins A and D are fat-soluble vitamins, they are found in the fat of the milk.
 When you remove the fat, it is required by law to add synthetic nutrients in!
 "We are required by law to add vitamins to all of our fluid skim / fat free / nonfat milk, fluid lowfat (1%) milks, and fluid reduced-fat (2%) milks.
 These vitamins are fat soluble and a certain amount of them are lost when the fat levels in milk are reduced." -Organic Valley

 If you're sensitive to lactose, dairy in general or have risk factors for vitamin A toxicity, it's best to avoid milk all-together.